 Why is depression common in people with chronic illness?

 People with chronic medical illnesses have difficulty adjusting to the demands of the illness.
 At the same time, they need to focus on the treatments for their medical condition.
-But the chronic illness may affect a person's mobility and independence.
-And it can change the way a person see them or themselves as well as the way the person relates to the outside world.
+But chronic illness may affect a person's mobility and independence.
+And it can change the way a person sees them or themselves as well as the way the person relates to the outside world.
 So it's not surprising that studies indicate that as many as one out of every three people with a serious medical condition reports experiencing depression.

 Clinical depression is one of the most common complications associated with chronic medical illnesses.
 In some cases, a chronic illness may actually trigger depression.

 Depression caused by chronic illness often complicates that condition.
 That's especially true if the chronic illness is already causing some degree of pain and disruption in the person's life.
 Depression causes fatigue and a decrease in energy that may grow worse over time.
 Depression also has a tendency to force people to withdraw into social isolation.

 However, clinical depression is not simply a normal response to a chronic medical condition.
 Rather, people who are biologically vulnerable to the disease of depression may be at greater risk for developing it in the setting of certain stresses, including a chronic medical illness.
 When the depressed mood occurs alongside problems coping with a stressful situation, including a chronic or serious medical illness, but other symptoms of major depression are not present, doctors often diagnose an "adjustment disorder" or "acute stress disorder.